 This FAO Reference Centre for Veterinary Public Health was established in 2012.
-After evaluation of the activities and achievements between 2012 and 2016 as well as between 2016-2020 the FAO renewed the designation now being valid until 27 September 2020.
+After evaluation of the activities and achievements between 2012 and 2016 as well as between 2016-2020 the FAO renewed the designation now being valid until 27 September 2024.

 The mandate of the FAO Reference Centre for Veterinary Public Health includes the following functions: